Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 \*results may vary if the endpoint has a different limit

-If you exceede the limit.
-STOP WHAT YOURE DOING RIGHT NOW. why you spamming me.
-I dont like it.
+If you exceeds the limit.
+STOP WHAT YOU'RE DOING RIGHT NOW. why you spamming me.
+I don't like it.
 Also after the minute ends you can continue making your requests.
-Also imagine tryna spam and getting ratelimited (skill issue)
+Also imagine tryna spam and getting rate limited (skill issue)

 ---
 ## Common Errors

 These are errors that you can get on pretty much all endpoints.
-This is why im gonna keep them all here so i dont have to put them in each endpoints section.
-If the endpoint has any aditional errors to be noted i wil include them in that endpoints section.
+This is why i'm gonna keep them all here so i don't have to put them in each endpoints section.
+If the endpoint has any additional errors to be noted i will include them in that endpoints section.

 ## Validation Error